Green Bank: A Town for 'Wi-Fi Refugees'

 But as maddening as work, traffic, and the onslaught of our media culture can often be, most wouldn’t describe this proximity to the rest of humanity as physically painful.
-Except, of course, for the citizens of Green Bank, West Virginia.
+Except, of course, for some citizens of Green Bank, West Virginia.

-Nestled in the rolling hills of Appalachia, Green Bank is an idyllic, and typical, rustic town.
-But its remote location does not attract the typical rustic type – instead, it has become renowned for being a safe haven of sorts for people claiming to suffer from a condition known as Electromagnetic Hypersensitivity.
+Nestled in the rolling hills of Appalachia, Green Bank is an idyllic, and typical rustic town.
+But its remote location does not attract the typical rustic type.
+Instead, it has become renowned for being a safe haven of sorts for people claiming to suffer from a condition known as Electromagnetic Hypersensitivity.
 In laymen’s terms, this means they’re physically bothered by the all-consuming web of electromagnetic fields emitted by our increasingly connected society, from the simple and longstanding presence of power lines to the increasing prevalence of high-powered mobile devices.

-The latter have exacerbated the issue to the point where some people with this sensitivity cannot be around populated areas due to the presence of smart phones and laptops, which reportedly cause them constant and sometimes intense physical pain, and has led to their nickname as “Wi-Fi Refugees.”
+The latter have exacerbated the issue to the point where some people with this sensitivity cannot be around populated areas due to the presence of smart phones and laptops, which reportedly cause them constant and sometimes intense physical pain, and has led to their nickname as “wi-fi refugees.”

-The presence of radio telescopes in and around Green Bank led to a designation of the area as the “National Radio Quiet Zone,” where electromagnetic and radio broadcast equipment is largely forbidden, and where present (such as with police and fire radio communications), strictly regulated and coordinated with the scientists at the research station.
+The presence of radio telescopes in and around Green Bank was enabled by the 1958 designation by the FCC of approximately 13,000 square miles in (mostly) West Virginia, western Virginia, and a sliver of Maryland as the National Radio Quiet Zone, where electromagnetic and radio broadcast equipment is largely forbidden, and where present (such as with police and fire radio communications) are strictly regulated and coordinated with the scientists at the research station.

 All of this leads to a striking and inescapable juxtaposition in the community.
-Tiny cabins and farmhouses dot the countryside, many of them self-sufficient in order to reduce their connectivity to the outside world, but whose scenic vistas almost always include a giant radiotelescope (or a series of them) among the otherwise pastoral wooded hills and farmland.
+Tiny cabins and farmhouses dot the countryside, many of them largely self-sufficient to reduce their connectivity to the outside world, but whose scenic vistas almost always include a giant radiotelescope (or a series of them) among the otherwise pastoral wooded hills and farmland.